Birkhoff's Theorem and Uniqueness: A Peek Beyond General Relativity: Birkhoff's theorem in the Einstein Branch of QG

 where $M' = M -0.5 (g_{c1}\, \epsilon + g_{c2}\, \epsilon^2 + \cdots)$ is the redefined ADM mass.
 Hence, we have shown that in the Einstein branch, the unique spherically symmetric solution of QG is Schwarzschild.
 This completes our proof of Birkhoff's theorem in QG.
 However, we shall see in Sec.~\ref{sect:conclusion} that as a consequence of this result, when complied with the failure of junction conditions at the surface of a horizonless star~\cite{khakshournia2023art}, the actual spacetime metric outside the star in QG cannot be simultaneously spherically symmetric and remain within the Einstein branch.

 A few additional comments on this result are in order.
 It is well known that Schwarzschild metric is a solution of QG.
 However, what we have demonstrated is that Schwarzschild is the unique spherically symmetric vacuum solution (with staticity arising automatically) within the Einstein branch of QG.
 Notably, there exists a known spherically symmetric, Ricci-flat solution of QG, which is not analytic as it contains $\beta^{-1}$ terms and hence, it is not in the Einstein branch~\cite{Pravda:2016fue, Lu:2017kzi, Podolsky:2019gro}.
 Furthermore, taking the trace of the QG field equation, we get $2(3\alpha + \beta) \Box R = R$.
-Here, the combination $2(3\alpha + \beta)$ is the inverse-squared mass of the massive scalar (or breathing) mode present in QG.
-However, since the solution we have found is uniquely Schwarzschild, having $R = 0$, the breathing mode is non-propagating.
-This is consistent with expectations, as Birkhoff’s theorem implies that spherically symmetric pulsations cannot alter the metric outside the central spherical object.
+Here, the combination $2(3\alpha + \beta)$ is the inverse-squared mass of the helicity-$0$ massive scalar (or breathing) mode present in QG.
+However, since the solution we have found is uniquely Schwarzschild having $R = 0$ in the Einstein branch, the breathing mode does not induce any modifications to the metric outside a spherical star.
+This is consistent with expectations, as Birkhoff’s theorem implies that spherically symmetric pulsations cannot alter the outside spacetime.